 Companies and juristic partnerships organised under Thai law are subject to taxation on their worldwide income, both from Thailand and from foreign sources.
 Companies and juristic partnerships organised under foreign laws are subject to taxation only on income from sources within Thailand.
-A foreign company is deemed to be carrying on business in Thailand if it has an employee, representative or go-between in

-Thailand to carry out its affairs, and thereby derives income or gains here.
+A foreign company is deemed to be carrying on business in Thailand if it has an employee, representative or go-between in Thailand to carry out its affairs, and thereby derives income or gains here.
 Therefore, a foreign company that establishes a branch office and derives income or gains therefrom in Thailand is deemed to be carrying on business in Thailand and thus is subject to corporate income tax for its branch office net profit.
 Wholly owned subsidiaries of foreign companies established as companies or juristic partnerships under Thai law are deemed Thai, not foreign, and are subject to corporate income tax.
-Reduced rates at the progressive rates of 15 per cent to 30 per cent are granted to small and medium-sized enterprises.
+Reduced rates at the progressive rates of 15 per cent to 20 per cent with a tax exemption for the first 300,000 baht of the net profits are granted to small and medium-sized enterprises.